-- CAUTION: Do not use metasodium-bisulfate, citric acid, or any other storage chemical not supplied by Spectra.
-These chemicals, used to store other watermaker brands, are very acidic and will damage the Clark Pump and void the warranty. - CAUTION: Never use any chemicals with the system pressurized!
+Note: Never use any chemicals with the system pressurized!
 Always open the pressure relief valve 1/2 turn.
 Always follow the instructions for purging the chemicals as shown in the New System Startup section.

-Storage

-SC-1 prevents biological growth when your system is idle.
+Storage: SC-1 prevents biological growth when your system sits idle.
 It should not be used as a cleaning chemical, nor will it protect your system from freezing.
-A jar of SC-1 is mixed with 1 to 3 gallons of product or dechlorinated fresh water in a bucket and circulated through the system for 10 minutes.
+An 8 oz. bag of SC-1 is mixed with three gallons of product or dechlorinated fresh water and circulated through the system for 10 minutes.
 This treatment will protect the system for six months, after which the SC-1 treatment must be repeated.
 To use SC-1, follow the instructions for Storage Procedure.